 Also, even during the day many places won’t let our homeless clients use the bathroom - so what else can they use?

-According to 2017 DC Women’s Needs Assessment Report, on a given night, at least 882 unaccompanied women are experiencing homelessness in the District of Columbia.
+According to the 2022 Point in Time (PIT) Count, on a given night, at least 1,633 women are experiencing homelessness in the District of Columbia.

 For many homeless women, access to maxipads and tampons are an ongoing obstacle.
 Adult diapers can come in handy when homeless women don’t have access to these products or can’t find a bathroom to change.